MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 1. Select the table you created in the previous steps.
 Select **Next**.

     :::image type="content" source="media/multivariate-anomaly-detection/select-table-shortcut.png" alt-text="Screenshot of selecting your table to create a OneLake shortcut to a KQL database table.":::
+-->

 ## Create a Spark environment

 For more information on creating environments, see [Create and manage environments](../data-engineering/create-and-use-environment.md).
+In this step, you create a Spark environment to run the Python notebook that trains the multivariate anomaly detection model.

 1. In the experience switcher, choose **Data Engineering**.
 If you are already in the Data Engineering experience, browse to **Home**.
 1. From **Recommended items to create**, Select **Environments** and enter a name for the environment.